 GIS 101 Introduction to GIS

-This course introduces the fundamental concepts of a geographic information system (GIS) through hands-on applications with common GIS software.
-The course will focus on collecting, managing, processing, and presenting geographic data.
-Topics include data structures and basic functions, methods of data capture and sources of data, and the nature and characteristics of spatial data and objects.
+This course introduces the fundamental concepts of Geographic Information Systems (GIS) through hands-on application using industry-standard software.
+Students explore the collection, management, processing, and presentation of geographic data.
+Topics include GIS data structures and functions, methods of data acquisition, the nature of spatial data and geographic objects, and basic cartographic design principles.

 Credits